aminahol/Africa-s-Healthcare-Crises/README.md

 Data Description
 This analysis is based on a dataset comprising six related datasets, each providing valuable insights into healthcare and mortality trends across African countries.
 The datasets include:

-1. Mortality Data:
+1. Mortality Data
 Number of deaths by cause
 Number of deaths by age group
-2. Healthcare Access:
+2. Healthcare Access
 Number of medical doctors per 10,000 people
-3. Geographical & Population Data:
+3. Geographical & Population Data
 Country and continent classifications (ISO 3166 codes) World population figures
-4. Economic Indicator:
+4. Economic Indicator
 Health expenditure as a percentage of GDP
 These datasets were sourced from [Insert Data Source] and combined to facilitate a comprehensive exploration of healthcare crises in Africa.